MichaelCurrin/code-cookbook/recipes/shell/ssh/github-ssh-access.md

 ## Why

-If you set up GitHub SSH access, then you can clone, push or pull using an SSH repo URL.
-Note the URL does not start with `https`, unlike the usual **HTTP(* accesd method, which is less secure.
+If you set up GitHub SSH access, then you can clone, push or pull using an SSH-style URL.
+Note the URL does not start with `https`, unlike the usual **HTTP** access method, which is less secure as it needs a password or token.
+Using SSH means you allow an SSH key-pair for a specific device, unlike a password or token which can be reused anywhere.

 e.g.